jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2021/NCCGroup-Annual-Research-Report-2021.md

+systems (Windows, Linux, Android, iOS, OpenBSD, FreeBSD), architectures (ARM) and applications and versions, including the glibc library, Mozilla Firefox, Microsoft Edge, Google Chrome, and Microsoft Office.
+
+In September 2021, Eric Schorn released his implementations of montgomery multiplication in assembly, alongside a blog post titled Optimizing Pairing\- Based Cryptography: Montgomery Multiplication in Assembly, which discussed and demonstrated selected optimizations found in pairing\-based cryptography, foundational to the BLS Signatures central to Ethereum 2\.0, zero\-knowledge arguments central to Zcash, Filecoin, and other blockchaincryptocurrency projects relying upon zk\-proofs.
+
+In October 2021, Thomas Pornin implemented a mathematically\-impossible lossless compression algorithm, alongside a blog post titled Paradoxical Compression with Verifiable Delay Functions, and released a paper on the IACR ePrint archive.
+
+In October 2021, Nicolas Guigo released tools and methods for reversing real\-world binary obfuscation, through a blog post titled A Look At Some Real\-World Obfuscation Techniques.
+
+Outside of research, in late 2021 our Strategic Threat Intelligence team created a public github repository, Threat\-Intelligence\-Alerts, where they publish alerts about major vulnerabilities, exploits, and mitigations on an ongoing basis.
+2021 NCC Group Annual Research Report
+8
+Publicly Reported Security Audits
-systems (Windows, Linux, Android, iOS, OpenBSD, FreeBSD), architectures (ARM) and applications and versions, including the glibc library, Mozilla Firefox, Microsoft Edge, Google Chrome, and Microsoft Office.In September 2021, Eric Schorn released hisimplementations of montgomery multiplication in assembly, alongside a blog post titled Optimizing Pairing\- Based Cryptography: Montgomery Multiplication in Assembly, which discussed and demonstrated selected72021 NCC Group Annual Research ReportPublicly Reported Security AuditsFor many years, NCC Group has published publicly\-reported security audits of critical components of open source software as well as select proprietary systems, including in past years for components of important systems including OpenSSL, SecureDrop,
+For many years, NCC Group has published publicly\-reported security audits of critical components of open source software as well as select proprietary systems, including in past years for components of important systems including OpenSSL, SecureDrop,
 TrueCrypt, Tor, Docker, Keybase, Zcash, and many others.Of these reports, those labelled Public Report were developed as a part of a paid engagement with an NCC Group client for
 NCC Group to conduct and publish the findings of a security audit on in\-scope components.
 In 2021, NCC Group delivered
 8 Public Reports across a number of different cryptographic implementations, as well as for the Google One VPN and WhatsApp End\-to\-
+End Encrypted Backups, among others
+Our 2021 Public Reports include:
-End Encrypted Backups, among othersOur 2021 Public Reports include:Public Report BLST Cryptographic Implementation Review (January 2021\)Public Report VPN by Google One: Technical Security \& Privacy Assessment (April 2021\)Public Report Dell Secured Component Verification (May 2021\)Public Report Protocol Labs Groth16 Proof Aggregation: Cryptography and ImplementationReview (June 2021\)Public Report WhatsApp End\-to\-End Encrypted Backups Security Assessment (October 2021\)Public Report Zcash NU5 Cryptography Review (November 2021\)Public Report Zendoo Proof Verifier Cryptography Review (November 2021\)Public Report \- Whatsapp opaque\-ke Cryptographic Implementation Review (December 2021\)82021 NCC Group Annual Research ReportApplied CryptographyIn January 2021, Thomas Pornin published a blog post about his recent work on Double\-odd Elliptic Curves.
+Public Report BLST Cryptographic Implementation Review (January 2021\) Public Report VPN by Google One: Technical Security \& Privacy Assessment (April 2021\) Public Report Dell Secured Component Verification (May 2021\) 
+Public Report Protocol Labs Groth16 Proof Aggregation: Cryptography and Implementation Review (June 2021\)

+
+Public Report WhatsApp End\-to\-End Encrypted Backups Security Assessment (October 2021\) Public Report Zcash NU5 Cryptography Review (November 2021\) Public Report Zendoo Proof Verifier Cryptography Review (November 2021\) 
+Public Report \- Whatsapp opaque\-ke Cryptographic Implementation Review (December 2021\) 2021 NCC Group Annual Research Report
+9
+Applied Cryptography
+In January 2021, Thomas Pornin published a blog post about his recent work on Double\-odd Elliptic Curves.
 Double\-odd curves are the elliptic curves whose order (number of points on the curve) is the double of an odd integer.
 About 14th of all curves